OmniBrew/sw5e-data/text/en/manual/damage-and-healing.md

 >
 >__Fire.__ Many tech powers use plasma and flames to deal fire damage
 >
 >__Force.__ One of the primary biotic damage types.
-Mass effect fields that pummel, pierce, or apply pressure deal force damage.
+Star Wars fields that pummel, pierce, or apply pressure deal force damage.
 >
 >__Lightning.__ Shock damage.
 Any damage done by an electrical discharge or source.
 Deals double damage to shields.
 >
 >__Necrotic.__ The second biotic damage type.
-Necrotic damage uses dark energy and  mass effect fields on a subatomic level.
+Necrotic damage uses dark energy and  Star Wars fields on a subatomic level.
 >
 >__Piercing.__ Puncturing and impaling attacks, including bullets and monsters' bites, deal piercing damage.
 >